Rainbow-CPaaS/Rainbow-Node-SDK/tutorials/What_is_new.md

 Welcome to the new release of the Rainbow SDK for Node.JS.
 There are a number of significant updates in this version that we hope you will like, some of the key highlights include:

 **SDK**

 - Starting version 1.28.0, the SDK for Node.JS is able to reconnect automatically after each Rainbow update.
-When the SDK for Node.JS is deconnected from Rainbow, it will try to reconnect several times and once succeeded will continue to work normally.
+When the SDK for Node.JS is disconnected from Rainbow, it tries to reconnect several times and once succeeded continues to work as before.

-- The SDK for Node.Js now distinguishes Carbon Copy (cc) Message that has been sent by an other connected resource.
+- The SDK for Node.Js now distinguishes carbon-copy (cc) messages that have been sent by other connected resources.

-- SDK for Node.JS version, Node.JS version and some others Node.JS components version have been added to the log file to help debugging Node.JS application.
+- Version of the SDK for Node.JS, version of Node.JS and version from other Node.JS components have been added to the log file to help debugging Node.JS application.

-- New tutorial `Connecting to Rainbow` has been written to help understanding the SDK for Node.JS lifecycle.
+- New tutorial [`Connecting to Rainbow`](/#/documentation/doc/node/tutorials/Connecting_to_Rainbow) has been written to help understanding the SDK for Node.JS lifecycle.

 **API**

-- New method `stop()` has been added to be able to stop and deconnect the SDK from Rainbow.

 - New property `version` has been added to retrieve the SDK Node.JS version.

 - New property `state`has been added to retrieve the SDK Node.JS current state.

-- A fix has been added to be able to listen to messages received in bubble just after the bubble has been created.
+- New method `stop()` has been added to be able to stop and deconnect the SDK from Rainbow.

-- A fix has been added to avoid crash when receiving unknown message (XMPP).

 - New parameters `cc` and `cctype` have been added to event `rainbow_onmessagereceived` to distinguish carbon copy messages sent and received in one-to-one conversation.